stevencurtis/SwiftCoding/DataTransferObject/README.md

 # The simple case
 It turns out I've been using Data Transfer Objects (DTO) without even knowing it!
 The [codable](https://medium.com/@stevenpcurtis.sc/codable-in-swift-and-ios-12a1415b9aa6) protocol gives us a great way accessing API services.

-The example code (which uses my Network Manager) calls `https://jsonplaceholder.typicode.com/todos/1` means that this can look like the following
+The example code (which uses my Network Manager) calls `https://jsonplaceholder.typicode.com/todos/1` means that this can look like the following:

 ```swift
 struct ToDo: Codable {